General Motors New Zealand: 2012–2020

-The Isuzu-derived Chevrolet Colorado went on sale in June 2012 in both Australia and New Zealand, sourced from GM's factory in Rayong Thailand.
+The Isuzu-derived Chevrolet Colorado went on sale in June 2012 in both Australia and New Zealand, sourced from General Motors Thailand in Rayong, Thailand.
 The Brazilian-built Chevrolet S-10 dual-cab became the 2017 facelifted model.
 Holden New Zealand's managing director, Kristian Aquilina said of it: "The Chevrolet Colorado revealed by our Brazilian colleagues is the result of ongoing work between Holden, Chevrolet Brazil and Chevrolet Thailand and is a clear indication of where the Holden Colorado is heading."
 The Colorado and Chevrolet Trailblazer SUV were made at the GM Thailand plant for both the North American and Australasian markets and was badged as "Holden" in both Australia and New Zealand.

-The first-generation Chevrolet Volt was sold in New Zealand from late 2012, badged as a "Holden."
+The first-generation Chevrolet Volt was sold in New Zealand from late 2012, badged as a Holden.
 Due to poor sales in New Zealand (and also Australia) the second-generation Volt was not available in New Zealand.
 The car failed in both countries due to the huge price tag that put the model out of reach for most people.

 The third-generation Chevrolet Equinox (EQ series) went on sale in Australia and New Zealand in December 2017.
 It was produced at GM's Ramos Arizpe assembly facility in Mexico, and replaced the Korean-built Holden Captiva five-seater.
 On 17 October 2018, Holden Australia halted production on the Equinox due to slow sales and unsold inventory at its dealerships however the Equinox continued to be sold in New Zealand through to 2020.